tsitle/dockerimage-os-ubuntu-base/README.md

-# Ubuntu Docker Base Image
+# Ubuntu Docker Base Image for AARCH64, ARMv7l, X86 and X64

 ## Inheritance and added packages
 - from scratch